-B. Complaints and Appeals Recording and Tracking Feedback 224 l C. Contact Information for Complaints and Appeals ; Appendix 1-Reply from the Environmental Protection Bureau of Panyu District, Guangzhou, Regarding the Environmental Impact Assessment Report for the Construction of University City Distributed Energy Station No. 1 Chilling Station and its Equipment Room , Appendix 2 - Real Estate Ownership Certificate for the Building Housing the Computing Center) Appendix 3 - Certificate of real estate rights for the building housing the Transportation and Management Center and the Incubation Center 231 Appendix 4-Letter from the Housing and Urban-Rural Development Bureau of Guangzhou Municipality on the Issuance of a Pilot Work Program for the Improvement of Municipal Road Hopping Poles in Guangzhou Municipality232 ?
-Appendix 5 Minutes of the Special Meeting of Guangzhou Urban Investment Group on Matters Concerning the Further Acceleration of Multi-Pole Construction Work Į
+B. Complaints and Appeals Recording and Tracking Feedback 211 C. Contact Information for Complaints and Appeals212 Appendix 1-Reply from the Environmental Protection Bureau of Panyu District, Guangzhou, Regarding the Environmental Impact Assessment Report for the Construction of University City Distributed Energy Station No. 1 Chilling Station and its Equipment Room Appendix 2 - Real Estate Ownership Certificate for the Building Housing the data center Appendix 3 - Certificate of real estate rights for the building housing the Transportation and Management Center and the Incubation Center 218 Appendix 4-Letter from the Housing and Urban-Rural Development Bureau of Guangzhou Municipality on the Issuance of a Pilot Work Program for the Improvement of Municipal Road Hopping Poles in Guangzhou Municipality219 Appendix 5 Minutes of the Special Meeting of Guangzhou Urban Investment Group on Matters Concerning the Further Acceleration of Multi-Pole Construction Work